Peter Finch: The Nun's Story and international stardom

 Finch's career received a boost when Fred Zinnemann cast him opposite Audrey Hepburn in The Nun's Story (1959).
 This was an enormous financial and critical success and established Finch's reputation internationally.
 In August 1959 he said this and The Shiralee were the only two films he had done that he liked.

 For Disney he played Alan Breck in a version of Kidnapped (1960) then went to Hollywood to make The Sins of Rachel Cade (shot in 1959, released in 1961), an attempt to repeat the success of The Nun's Story, with Angie Dickinson.

 He was much in demand and still owed Rank three films under his contract.
 They wanted him to appear opposite Dirk Bogarde in The Singer Not the Song.
 Instead Finch decided to co-write and direct an award-winning short film, The Day (1960).
 He announced plans to direct a feature – Dig, about Australian exploration – but it did not eventuate.

 Then, for a fee of £25,000 he played Oscar Wilde in The Trials of Oscar Wilde (1960), winning another BAFTA; the film, however, was not popular.
 He played a Labour politician in Rank's No Love for Johnnie (1961), and won his third BAFTA for Best Actor – although like Oscar Wilde, the film lost money.
+Finch's career was generally more successful away from Rank.

 Finch was originally chosen to play Julius Caesar in Cleopatra (1963) opposite Elizabeth Taylor, and filmed some scenes in London, under the direction of Robert Mamoulian.
 When the film was postponed Finch withdrew; new director Joseph Mankiewicz wanted to still use him, but the actor was unable to make his schedule work, and the role was recast with Rex Harrison.

 Finch made two unsuccessful Hollywood films with director Robert Stevens at MGM: I Thank a Fool (1962) and In the Cool of the Day (1963).
 While filming the latter he was reported in the Los Angeles Times as saying that the star system was dead and the future lay in independent films.
 He also said he would direct a second film The Hero.

 Finch restored his critical reputation with two highly acclaimed British films: The Pumpkin Eater (1964) and Girl with Green Eyes (1964).
 He had an uncredited cameo in First Men in the Moon (1964), then had a good role in a tough adventure film for Robert Aldrich, The Flight of the Phoenix (1965).

 Finch's next three films saw him support high-profile female stars: Sophia Loren in Judith (1966), Melina Mercouri in 10:30 P.M.
 Summer (1966) and Julie Christie in Far from the Madding Crowd (1967).
 He was reunited with Aldrich for The Legend of Lylah Clare (1968).
 The Red Tent (1970) was an expensive international adventure film, with Finch as Umberto Nobile.